isabella232/search-promote.en-1/help/c-about-settings-menu/c-about-searching-menu.md

 ---
 description: Use the Searching menu to set excluded words, collections, restrictions, preview, and frames.
-seo-description: Use the Searching menu to set excluded words, collections, restrictions, preview, and frames.
-seo-title: About the Searching menu
 solution: Target
 subtopic: Searching
 title: About the Searching menu